-Moss and dendritic agate are well known for their lack of banding and instead feature curious inclusions known as dendrites.
+Moss and dendritic are two varieties of agate that don't exhibit any visible banding but feature curious inclusions known as dendrites.
 Often mistaken for organic matter, dendrites are crystal formations similar to those seen on glass during winter and are caused primarily by impurities of iron and manganese.
 The word dendrite comes from the Greek word for tree and refers to a "branching form".
-Rocks and minerals which feature dendritic inclusions are sometimes mistaken for fossils.
+Rocks and minerals that feature dendritic inclusions are sometimes mistaken for fossils.

 On Mohs scale of mineral hardness agate grades 7 so it's quite a hard stone which makes it ideal for use as a lapidary material.